Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 > In this case, the case with **no implicit receiver** is considered first; then, for each implicit receiver available, a separate number of sets is constructed according to [the rules for implicit receivers][Call without an explicit receiver].
 > These sets are considered in the order of the implicit [receiver priority][Receivers].

-There is a important special case here, however, as a callable may be a [property-like callable with an `invoke` function][Callables and `invoke` convention], and these may belong to different sets (e.g., the property itself may be star-imported, while the `invoke` operator on it is a local extension).
+There is a important special case here, however, as a callable may be a [property-like callable with an operator function [`invoke`][Callables and `invoke` convention], and these may belong to different sets (e.g., the property itself may be star-imported, while the `invoke` operator on it is a local extension).
 In this situation, such callable belongs to the **lowest priority** set of its parts (e.g., for the above case, priority 5 set).

 > Example: when trying to resolve between an explicitly imported extension property (priority 3) with a member `invoke` (priority 1) and a local property (priority 2) with a star-imported extension `invoke` (priority 5), the first one wins (`max(3, 1) < max(2, 5)`).

-When analyzing these sets, the **first** set which contains **any** callable with the corresponding name and conforming types is picked for [c-level partition][c-level partition], which gives us the resulting overload candidate set.
+When analyzing these sets, the **first** set which contains **any** [applicable callable][Determining function applicability for a specific call] is picked for [c-level partition][c-level partition], which gives us the resulting overload candidate set.

 > Important: this means, among other things, that if the set constructed on step $Y$ contains the overall most suitable candidate function, but the set constructed on step $X < Y$ is not empty, the callables from set $X$ will be picked despite them being less suitable overload candidates.

 After we have fixed the overload candidate set, we search this set for the [most specific callable][Choosing the most specific candidate from the overload candidate set].

+##### Call with an explicit type receiver

+A call with an explicit receiver may be performed not only on a value receiver, but also on a *type* receiver.

+> Note: type receivers can appear when working with [enum classes][Enum class declaration] or interoperating with platform-dependent code.

+They mostly follow the same rules as [calls with an explicit value receiver][Call with an explicit receiver].
+However, for a callable `f` with an explicit type receiver `T` the following sets are analyzed (**in the given order**):

+1. Static member callables named `f` of type `T`;
+2. The overload candidate sets for call `T.f()`, where `T` is a companion object of type `T`.

 #### Infix function call

 Infix function calls are a special case of function [calls with explicit receiver][Call with an explicit receiver] in the left hand side position, i.e., `a foo b` may be an infix form of `a.foo(b)`.

-However, there is an important difference: during the overload candidate set construction the only functions considered for inclusion are the ones with the `infix` modifier.
+However, there is an important difference: during the overload candidate set construction the only callables considered for inclusion are the ones with the `infix` modifier.
+This means we consider only function-like callables with `infix` modifier and property-like callables with an `infix` operator function `invoke`.
-All other functions (and any properties) are not considered for inclusion.
+All other callables are not considered for inclusion.
 Aside from this difference, candidates are selected using the same rules as for normal calls with explicit receiver.

 > Important: this filtering is done **before** we perform selection of the overload candidate set w.r.t. rules for calls with explicit receiver.

-> Note: this also means that all properties available through the `invoke` convention are non-eligible for infix calls, as there is no way of specifying the `infix` modifier for them.

 Different platform implementations may extend the set of functions considered as infix functions for the overload candidate set.